Training on How to properly Set Up an Instrument Approach

 - Obtain the weather — write it down.

-- Load approach in the FMS (GPS) — when given vectors, activate a segment on the approach.
+- Load the approach in the FMS (GPS) — when given vectors, activate a segment on the approach.

 - Set Approach Frequencies.